SMSMarco/elasticSearch_LA-Api_logs/README.md

 * _id - **UNIQUE** id for the record - must be unique within a given elasticsearch index

-Use the `input.js` node file to process a log and apply the appropiate header records for each logged row.
+Use the `applyHeaders.js` file to process a log and apply the appropiate header records for each logged row.

 1. Processes the log file(s) to resolve/replace any data that will cause problems when trying to import into elasticsearch